 A Brief History

-BRMs first surfaced in the 1990s as some IT departments established the role to strengthen their business relationships and to maximum value from IT assets and investments.
-In 1992, the BRM role gained more validity with ISO/IEC 20000 service management standard and was additionally reinforced with the release of Information Technology Infrastructure Library (ITIL®) v3 in 2007.
+BRMs first surfaced in the 1990s as some IT departments established the role to strengthen their business relationships, maximum value from IT assets and investments and begin to address business and IT alignment.
+In 2005, the BRM role gained more validity with ISO/IEC 20000 service management standard and reinforced with ITIL v3 in 2007.
 BRM implementation rates in IT services have increased dramatically since 2011 when the BRM role and its corresponding processes were formalized as an ITIL best practice and an ISO/IEC 20000 IT service management international standard requirement.

 A Detailed View of BRM

 BRM can be a role, a discipline, or an organizational capability.
-The BRMP® Guide to the BRM Body of Knowledge (version 1.3, pages 10-11) lists three metaphors that are used to describe the role of a business relationship manager (BRM): connector, navigator, and orchestrator.
+The BRMP® Guide to the BRM Body of Knowledge (version 1.3) lists three metaphors that are used to describe the role of a business relationship manager (BRM): connector, navigator, and orchestrator.
 These three metaphors are helpful when understanding the BRM role.

-- As a Connector, the BRM builds strong relationships between the business partners and the service provider, as well as among various business partners.
+- As a Connector, the BRM builds strong relationships between the business partner and the service provider, as well as among various business partners.

 - As a Navigator, the BRM facilitates the effort to embed provider capabilities within the business, facilitates strategic planning and road-mapping efforts, and provides guidance over key provider roles on behalf of the business partner (e.g. enterprise architect, portfolio and program management).

-As a discipline, all service provider roles that work with the business should be skilled in BRM competencies (knowledge, skills, and behaviors) in an effort to provide business value-producing relationships between the service provider and its business partners.
+As a discipline, all service provider roles that work with the business should be skilled in BRM competencies (knowledge, skills, and behaviors) to provide business value-producing relationships between the service provider and its business partners.

 What Are Their Key Responsibilities?